devrishivermaa/CogAI4Sci-Lab-nus-assignment-/README.md

 4) Visualizations: Creates impactful visualizations based on user queries, facilitating better analysis and understanding of the data.

 Files:
-1) Reports : Contain all the main reports pdfs
+1) Reports : Contain all the main reports
 2) AD_Auto_Gemini.ipynb : Main code for reimplementaion
 3) text_outputs: Contain output of each step of the instruction library
 4) output_images: Contains visualizations